asif-z/landau-siegel-zero-tester/README.md

 ### 1. Precompute chi

-Run 'misc/precompute_kronecker.c' to generate `chi'txt`.
+Run 'misc/precompute_kronecker.c' to generate `chi.txt`.
 After the file is generated, move it to `/input` dirctory.

 ### 2. Choose the version

-Edit `src/CMakeLists.txt` to choose the version of main program to run.
+Edit `src/CMakeLists.txt` to choose the version of the main program to run (either main.c, main_by_file.c, or main_test_ind.c).

 ### 3. Build the project
 From the repository root: